 More Homebuyer Answers = More Questions for the Agent

 You'll find that each answer to an open-ended question leads to the opportunity for more questions and answers.
-Before long, you'll have a better overall picture of what the buyer's true needs are, and that gives you the edge when identifying properties.
+Before long, you'll have a better overall picture of what the buyer's true needs are and that gives you an edge when identifying properties.
 Even though you might not hit the perfect property the first time, showing buyers things they like right from the start is a great way to keep them from drifting to other agents.

-After receiving an answer from a buyer, it's a good idea to parrot the answer and make sure you understand.
+After receiving an answer from a buyer, it's a good idea to parrot the answer and make sure you understand it.
 You can do this by saying, "I understand you want a large dining room because you need a big space to entertain."
 Receive confirmation that you're on the right track.

-You might also ask: "How would you feel if you didn't have a formal dining room but instead found a home with a large family room?"
+You might also ask, "How would you feel if you didn't have a formal dining room, but instead found a home with a large family room?"
 Try putting trade-offs into the framework of the buyer's qualifying factors to see if the answers change.

 You also might want to probe the question further and find out exactly how important an indoor dining space might be, for example, as compared to an outdoor dining space.
 When do the entertainment events tend to take place?
-If it's in the winter, and you live in Minnesota, an outdoor dining space will probably be pretty much impossible, but if you live in Florida, it's a whole 'nother story.
+If it's in the winter, and you live in Minnesota, an outdoor dining space will probably be pretty much impossible, but if you live in Florida, it's a whole other story.

 Buyer's Agents Have to Know the Market

 When buyers describe their dream home, you have to know where to find it.
 Set aside time every week to view new listings.
 Attend open houses, especially those held specifically for agents like broker tours.
 Those showings give you the opportunity to get to know your fellow agents.
-Your peers are one of the best sources of information available to you, and working with them always brings rewards.
+Your peers are some of the best sources of information available to you, and working with them always brings rewards.

-Edited by Elizabeth Weintraub, Homebuying Expert
+Edited by Elizabeth Weintraub, Home-buying Expert